Written for BrumBeat by Brian Nicholls

 Alan "Cleebo" Clee (deceased) - The Strangers, Finders Keepers, Giggety, The Crockers); "Buddy's guitar playing was as significant as the songs themselves.
 These were intricate and challenging guitar parts that had to be right if you were attempting to cover them.
 You simply could not bluff your way through the guitar parts because your street cred would be shot.
 This is perhaps why lots of guitarists who otherwise loved his music gave it a miss."

-Space does not permit to list all the famous groups and people who have covered Buddy Holly's songs so here are a few memorable examples;
+Space does not permit to list all the famous groups and people who have covered Buddy Holly's songs so here are a dozen memorable examples;

 The Quarrymen, 'That'll Be The Day' - 1959 (Beatles Anthology)